9 Dryer Sheet Alternatives You Can Use Now With Household Goods

 Hence, we will give you a list of substitutes to dryer sheets that will do everything from preventing exposure to extra unnecessary chemicals, cleaning your clothes, to even saving your money.

 9 Dryer Sheet Alternatives

-Here, go through our list of options to find the ideal alternative for dryer sheets.
+But all of that can get pricey.
+Here, we'll now go through our list of options to find the ideal alternative for dryer sheets.
 And if you ever find yourself in a bind, here's our list of options to use as a substitute for laundry detergent, as well.

 It must seem like every article you click on about cleaning your household items always mentions baking soda in one way or another.
 Well, that is because baking soda is truly an amazing ingredient, even for laundry.

 This popular natural item is a must-have for your laundry day, and it works perfectly as an alternative for dryer sheets.
 In fact, it does a better job.

 Baking soda will suspend the mineral deposits from your water supply which would otherwise make your clothes quite stiff.
 Furthermore, it also does a great job of modulating the pH level of the water.

 Based on an average-sized washer, you will have to scoop out precisely a quarter cup of baking soda.
 After that, you will have to evenly distribute it on your clothes.
 Before you wash your clothes, you will also have to put baking soda into the detergent dispenser.

 Then, you will have to turn on your washing machine and let it do its job, or you can even hand wash your clothes.
 Finally, you just have to toss your wet clothes into the dryer without any dryer sheets, and they will come out soft and won’t have much static cling either.
 This helps to get rid of static on blankets, clothes, and anything else.